LLyaudet/LLyaudet/DiscontinuedSponsorsDashboard.md

 this is ambiguous;
 after some time, you're not that clean anymore, but then brainwashing, hypnosis, etc. hard to tell;
-Always remember "The wolf and the lamb.")
+Always remember "The wolf and the lamb", but mind the habit also after minding the intent, again sometimes hard to tell.
+The/your/theirs, try to help yourself or someone else when you can.
+Avoiding something may be a way to help more than one person including you.)

 Here is the closing request:
 Bonjour,